P

 Cas Pratiques

-Writing a Professional Email with AI: Method and 10 Ready-to-Use Templates
+Write Professional Emails with AI: Method and 10 Ready-to-Use Templates

 How much time do you spend writing emails each day?
 30 minutes?
 An hour?
-According to a McKinsey study, professionals spend on average 28% of their workday managing their emails.
-That's huge — and that's exactly where AI can save you precious time.
+According to a McKinsey study, professionals spend an average of 28% of their workday managing emails.
+That's massive — and it's exactly where AI can save you precious time.

-But be careful: it's not about letting AI write generic and cold emails for you.
-The goal is to use well-constructed prompts to generate professional, personalized emails adapted to each situation.
-In this article, you'll find a simple method and 10 prompt templates ready to copy-paste for your most common emails.
+But be careful: the goal isn't to let AI write generic, cold emails on your behalf.
+The objective is to use well-crafted prompts to generate professional, personalized emails suited to every situation.
+In this article, you'll find a simple method and 10 ready-to-copy prompt templates for your most common emails.

 Why use AI for your professional emails?

 AI doesn't replace your judgment — it accelerates your execution.
-Here's what it brings you concretely:
+Here's what it concretely brings you:

-• Time savings: an email that would take you 15 minutes to formulate is generated in 30 seconds
+• Time savings: an email that would take you 15 minutes to craft is generated in 30 seconds

-• Adapted tone: AI adjusts to the register you request (formal, cordial, direct, diplomatic)
+• Adapted tone: the AI adjusts to the register you request (formal, friendly, direct, diplomatic)

-• Zero writer's block: no more blank page when facing a delicate email
+• No writer's block: no more blank pages for tricky emails

-• Consistency: your emails maintain a constant professional style
+• Consistency: your emails maintain a professional style throughout

-• Multilingualism: need to write in English?
+• Multilingual: need to write in another language?
 AI translates and adapts cultural conventions

 The 4-step method for a perfect email with AI

-Before moving on to the templates, here's the method we recommend for each email:
+Before getting to the templates, here's the method we recommend for every email:

 Step 1: Define the context

-Explain to AI who you are, who you're writing to and in what context.
-The more precise the context, the more relevant the email will be.
+Tell the AI who you are, who you're writing to, and in what context.
+The more precise the context, the more relevant the email.

 Step 2: Specify the tone

-A follow-up email to a loyal client doesn't have the same tone as a first contact with a CEO.
-Always indicate the desired level of formality: formal, cordial, direct, diplomatic, enthusiastic.
+A follow-up to a loyal client doesn't have the same tone as a cold outreach to a CEO.
+Always indicate the desired level of formality: formal, friendly, direct, diplomatic, enthusiastic.

 What do you want to achieve with this email?
-An appointment?
-A response?
+A meeting?
+A reply?
 A payment?
 The call-to-action must be explicit in your prompt.

-Desired length, information to include or exclude, deadlines to mention, format (with or without subject, signature, etc.).
+Desired length, information to include or exclude, deadlines to mention, format (with or without subject line, signature, etc.).

 You can also use our prompt builder to apply this method automatically to any type of email.